sinaahmadi/KurdishHunspell/README.md

 [Hunspell](http://hunspell.github.io/) is a spell checker and morphological analyzer originally designed for languages with rich morphology and complex word compounding.
 An open-source software, it is widely used by various web browsers and text editors.
 This repository contains an implementation of the Kurdish morphological rules and annotated lexicon for the task of spell-checking and morphological analysis.
 To use these functionalities, see [Kurdish Language Processing Toolkit (KLPT)](https://github.com/sinaahmadi/klpt).
 Moreover, this spell-checker is currently being added as an extension to LibreOffice and OpenOffice and therefore, can be used within many text editors and browsers as well.

 The project was initially created for Sorani Kurdish in early 2020.
-As of April 2022, a similar implementation is also provided for Kurmanji.
-It should be noted that the current project is the outcome of months of volunteer research and implementation. **Please respect the terms of the license below and don't forget to recognize hours of dictionary tagging and extraction of morphological rules!** See below to find out how you can be a sponsor of this project.
+In April 2022, I also added a similar implementation for Kurmanji.
+It should be noted that the current project is the outcome of months of volunteer research and implementation. **Please respect the terms of the license below and don't forget to recognize hours of manual dictionary tagging and extraction of morphological rules!** See below to find out how you can be a sponsor of this project.

 ### Morphological rules